Grade 3 Concept: Cultural Environments

 - God reveals himself in the context of great civilizations (The Fall, Redemption).

-Fourth grade continues the study of cultures with its units on Environments in Progress.
-The class studies four units: Navajo culture, Jewish culture, Ancient Rome, and Rhode Island history.
-Within each unit, the class studies how each culture began and changed over time; how commerce and trade affected each culture; how each culture created innovations that helped its progress; and how greatness in each culture is not always the way God determines greatness.
+Fourth grade continues the study of cultures with its units on Cultures.
+The class studies three units: Navajo culture, Jewish culture, and Rhode Island history.
 Each unit consists of readings, projects, and activities which connect language arts, science, and history.
 The students develop a rich sense of where these cultures come from and how they affect our world today.

 - Cultures have distinct family and social structures.